lespicker/tachyons-one-page-scroll/content/products/panorama-workshop.md

     data_item_categories: "workshop"
     data_item_shippable: "false"
     event_date: 2020-05-23T09:00:00Z
+    soldout: true
-    notes: "This is a hands-on learning experience with Really Right Stuff equipment that will be on loan at the workshop."
+    notes: "This is a hands-on learning experience with Really Right Stuff equipment that will be on loan at the workshop.
+Rescheduled due to Covid-19"
     bcolor: black
 weight: 1
 aliases: